czq142857/DECOR-GAN/data_preparation/README.md

 ## Usage

 Step 0: download ShapeNet V1 from [ShapeNet](https://www.shapenet.org/), and change the ShapeNet data directories in all python code files.
+Download the linux executable of [binvox](https://www.patrickmin.com/binvox/) and put it in this folder.

 Step 1: run *1_simplify_obj.py* to normalize the shapes and remove unnecessary attributes (e.g., texture UV).
 ```